-- · Fuel system for any signs of leakage

-- Operation of remote controls and steering

-- Engine and transmission oil levels

-- Fuel tank levels

-- Exhaust system for leaks and tightness of the clamps

-- Battery connections and water level in battery cells - Accessory drive belt(s) - Cooling system for leaks.
+- Fuel system for any signs of leakage - · Operation of remote controls and steering - Engine and transmission oil levels - Fuel tank levels - Exhaust system for leaks and tightness of the clamps - Battery connections and water level in battery cells - Accessory drive belt(s) - Cooling system for leaks.
 If equipped with freshwater cooling, check coolant level in recovery bottle.
 Check for signs of water leaks at the exhaust manifolds, risers and elbows (Figure 5-2).
 If the water is leaking externally, it is possible that the water is also leaking internally.
 This could result in internal engine damage.
 It is very important to service these maintenance items as soon as a problem is indicated.
 After performing the initial safety checks, proceed as follows to start the engine: - 1.
 Turn the battery switch ON (if equipped). - 2.
 Open the fuel valve. - 3.
-Open the seacock. - Place the remote control in Neutral position.
-The transmission is equipped with a neutral safety switch, which will not allow the starter motor to operate unless the transmission is in neutral. - Do not pump or open the throttle when starting the engine (Figure 5-3).
-The ECM will automatically regulate the fuel and control desired idle speed.
+Open the seacock. - 4.
+Place the remote control in Neutral position.
+The transmission is equipped with a neutral safety switch, which will not allow the starter motor to operate unless the transmission is in neutral.